bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 		return leaf

 #### Build the tree
-We will now introduce another stopping criteria called the max depth, which will prevent the tree from creating too many intermediate no
+We will now introduce another stopping criteria called the max depth, which will prevent the tree from creating too many intermediate nodes and prevent overfitting.

     def build_tree(data, features, response, current_depth = 0, max_depth = 10):

+		#Define the response variable
+		response_values = data[response]

+			#Stopping condition 1:
+			#Check if there are errors in the node
+			#If there are no errors, we n

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTkzMjY0NjVdfQ==
+eyJoaXN0b3J5IjpbMTgyOTQzODk4OV19
 -->